 - Deliver a smile for breakfast.

-- Place broccoli florets in a large triangle in the middle of a serving tray to resemble the tree itself.
+- Place cleaned and trimmed broccoli florets in a large triangle in the middle of a serving tray to resemble the tree itself.

-- Add pepper slices as garland for the tree.
+- Add sliced red peppers as garland for the tree.

-- Using a star cookie cutter, cut out a star from the yellow pepper.
+- Using a star cookie cutter, cut out a star from a large yellow pepper slice.

 Peanut Butter Reindeer Treats

 - Spread rice cake (or pancake or bread cut into a circle) with peanut butter, almond butter, or soy butter.

 - Add 2 pretzels for antlers.

-- Give Rudolph eyes by dolloping a bit of yogurt and then topping with a chocolate chip (or just use chocolate chips.)
+- Give Rudolph eyes by placing two slices of bananas on the rice cake and then topping each slice of banana with a chocolate chip.